 - Better low-light sensitivity: Requires less light for good images (0.8 stops ISO advantage).

-- Faster shutter: Has higher mechanical shutter speed (4000/sec vs 2000/sec) to freeze action.
+- Faster shutter: Has higher mechanical shutter speed (1/4000s vs 1/2000s) to freeze action.

 - More heavily discounted: Has been available for much longer (launched in September 2010).

-Reasons to prefer the Sony Cyber-shot DSC-RX100 IV:
+Arguments in favor of the Sony Cyber-shot DSC-RX100 IV:

 - More detail: Has more megapixels (20 vs 12.2MP), which boosts linear resolution by 28%.